rouge3877/Ask-DeepSeek/Readme.md

 ## How to install Ask-DeepSeek?

 ## TODO
-- [ ] Resolve bugs in output animation.
+- [*] Resolve bugs in output animation.
-- [ ] Add functionality to use the stream parameter in the API.
+- [*] Add functionality to use the stream parameter in the API.
 - [ ] Support providing more configurations in the. adsenv file.
-- [ ] Enhance the response and handling of errors, and present error information as comprehensively as possible, while also ensuring readability.
-If the code is incorrect, the return value will be the error value of HTTP.
 - [ ] Split a single file in the project into different files to increase readability and maintainability.